 Reassure your child that, with a little patience and cooperation, getting an X-ray to look at the broken bone won't take long.
 Then, he or she will be well on the way to getting a cool — maybe even colorful — cast that friends can sign.

-A fracture through the growing part of a child's bone (called the growth plate) may not show up on X-ray.
+A fracture through the growing part of a child's bone (called the growth plate) may not show up on an X-ray.
 If this type of fracture is suspected, the doctor will treat it even if the X-ray doesn't show a break.

 Because their bones are softer and more likely to bend than break in half, kids are more likely to have incomplete fractures (fractures that go partially through the bone).
 Common incomplete fracture types include: